codice/saml-conformance/README.md

 #### docker
 This module contains the logic for building a docker image.
-To build this module you must run the docker task by executing `gradle build docker`.
+To build this module you must run the docker task by executing `gradlew build docker`.

 #### suites
 This module contains the test suites.